nudge-ai-agent/nudge-ai-agent.github.io/docs/setup-guide/shopify-customer-accounts.md

-# Understanding Shopify Customer Accounts: Legacy vs. New
+# Understanding Shopify Customer Accounts: Legacy vs. New customer accounts

 Shopify offers store owners two main ways to manage customer accounts: **"Classic (Legacy) customer accounts"** and **"New customer accounts"**.
 Depending on which type of customer account your store uses, some NudgeAI features (especially login page enhancements and pop-up behavior) may apply differently.
 Therefore, it's important to identify your store's current settings and understand the characteristics of each type.